 Tier 2 — Ongoing.
 Sleep with adequate bedroom ventilation — not just HVAC recirculation, but actual fresh-air exchange when conditions allow.
 The sleep micro environment accumulates emissions overnight in closed spaces.
 A modest reduction in accumulation (cracking a window, running a fan that draws outside air) has a real effect on overnight concentration, even if it doesn't change what the mattress is emitting.

 Tier 3 — Sensitive populations.
 The 32-day study specifically noted children in small, poorly ventilated bedrooms as a higher-exposure scenario.
 For people with documented chemical sensitivity, pregnant individuals, young children sharing a bedroom, and those with high cumulative occupational chemical exposure — the precautionary steps are documented and proportionate.
 This includes the first two tiers above, plus: choosing foam certified to the most stringent available emissions standards (not just CertiPUR-US), considering mattress types with less polyurethane foam, prioritizing fresh-air ventilation consistently, and considering air purification with activated carbon filtration for VOC reduction.
-None of these are dramatic interventions.
-All are well-founded given the body of evidence.
+None of it is dramatic; most of it is windows and labels.

 The certification gap — what this means for CertiPUR-US